 - 1. Walker Tractor Show Room

 - 2. ca. 1920-1929

 - 3. No Academic Style

 - 4. This building dates from the early 1900s when built as a horse and mule barn.
 In the 1940s it became the Gray-Walker tractor showroom.
 Later the building served as an automobile showroom, garage, and body shop.
 Perry Players acquired the building in 1992, spent a year cleaning it out, and have created an intimate, 168-seat community theatre.
-The building, in relation to adjacent and surrounding buildings and open space, contributes to the rural town character and history of downtown Perry.

 - 5. Significant alterations/non-contributing elements: Original street-side openings reduced, doors and trim